trampgeek/moodle-qtype_coderunner/Readme.md

         return 0;
     }

-which is compiled and run for each test case.
-The output from the run is then compared with the specified expected output (121) and the test case is marked right or wrong accordingly.
+which would be compiled and run for each test case.
+The output from the run would then be compared with the specified expected output (121) and the test case would be marked right or wrong accordingly.

-That example assumes the use of a per-test template rather than the more complicated combinator template used by the built-in C function question type.
-See the section on *templates* for more.
+That example assumes the use of a per-test template rather than the more complicated combinator template that is actually used by the built-in C function question type.
+See the section
+on *templates* for more.

 ### Built-in question types